ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Show a **_map_** pointing the location of the venue
 - Show **_information_** about the location of the venue

-As we mentiones before one of the reasons because Ionic is awesome is because it's built using the web stack.
+As we mentioned before one of the reasons because Ionic is awesome is because it's built using the web stack.
 In this case that means that we don't have to reinvent the wheel for the map we need for this view.
 We can easily reuse any angular map directive and it will work like a charm.

 [Angularjs-Google-Maps](https://ngmap.github.io/) will do the trick.
 We just need to add the dependency using **_bower:_**
 - `bower install ngmap --save`